24 Weird Ways to Find New Gigs as a WordPress Developer

 10. Contribute to Online Portfolios

 This one’s for when you have web development pieces to share with online portfolio sites like Behance and Dribbble.
 Perhaps you recently developed a mobile app for a client or you built a new WordPress theme in your spare time.
 These are good spots to share them (in addition to your site) if you want to improve your chances of getting seen.
+You can make flyers for your online web development services as well.

 11. Share Your Photos on Social